Soundscape Captioning using Sound Affective Quality Network and Large Language Model: Human evaluation (SoundSCaper experiment)

-In this case, the SoundSCaper caption is better.
-The expert caption captures a mixture of pleasant, comfortable, and lively sounds in an urban square.
+In this case, the SoundSCaper caption is more appreciated by professionals.
+The expert's caption captures a mixture of pleasant, comfortable, and lively sounds in an urban square.
 SoundSCaper predominantly depicts the scene's lively and vibrant aspects, such as music and people's chatter, while downplaying vehicle noise.
-The reason for this difference is that emotional feelings are subjective.
-People from various experiences and socio-cultural backgrounds may feel the same sound differently.
-Compared to descriptions with expert's individual responses to AQs, the AQ values predicted by SoundAQnet, trained on the ARAUS dataset of 25248 samples assessed by 605 participants, may be less personalized and more acceptable to other participants.
+One possible explanation for this difference is that emotional feelings are subjective. \mybluehl{People from various experiences and socio-cultural backgrounds may feel the same sound differently.} Compared to descriptions with experts' individual responses to AQs, the AQ values predicted by SoundAQnet, \mybluehl{trained on the ARAUS dataset of 25248 samples assessed by 605 participants, may be more consistent, less personalized, and more acceptable to other participants.}

-\textit{4) RQ4: On the model-unseen mixed external dataset D2, what are the cases with the biggest differences between the captions from soundscape experts and SoundSCaper?}

-Subtracting the final score of SoundSCaper captions from that of expert annotated, the maximum difference value is 1.89, the sample is ``41.wav", and the soundscape captions are:

-\begin{fontsize}{8.5pt}{12pt} \textit{\textrm{\textbf{Human soundscape expert}: This urban street has a dense flow of vehicles passing from left to right and a stationary diesel engine dominating the right side of the soundscape.
-The character is eventful with moderate to high unpleasantness.}} \end{fontsize}